-As recommendations for the treatment of breast cancer continue to evolve, techniques in breast reconstruction adapt to provide patients with the optimal outcomes for quality and safety.
-As a practice, we work closely with our breast surgery colleagues to understand the changes in the treatment of breast cancer so we may provide appropriate reconstructive options to our patients.
+As recommendations for breast cancer treatment continue to evolve, breast reconstruction techniques adapt to provide patients with the optimal outcomes for quality and safety.
+As a practice, we work closely with our breast surgery colleagues to understand the changes in breast cancer treatment so we may provide appropriate reconstructive options to our patients.

-Two recent recommendations for the treatment of breast of cancer relate to reconstructive options that we often present to our patients.
-First, the American Society of Breast Surgery has released a position statement on July 28th, 2016 that has recommended against contralateral prophylactic mastectomy (CPM) for average-risk women with unilateral breast cancer.
+Two recent recommendations for breast cancer treatment-related to reconstructive options that we often present to our patients.
+First, the American Society of Breast Surgery has released a position statement on July 28th, 2016, recommended against contralateral prophylactic mastectomy (CPM) for average-risk women with unilateral breast cancer.
 The statement was published in the Annals of Surgical Oncology.
 The American Society of Breast Surgery encourages an evidence-based approach to determine the value of contralateral prophylactic mastectomy in breast cancer patients.
 As per their statement, although contralateral prophylactic mastectomy may be appropriate for certain high-risk groups, research reveals that the majority of women with breast cancer obtain no oncologic benefit from the removal of a healthy breast.
-The society does recognize that patient preferences and values are an important part of the shared decision-making process.
+Society does recognize that patient preferences and values are an important part of the shared decision-making process.

 How does this recommendation affect a patient’s options for reconstruction?
-The literature findings that contralateral prophylactic mastectomy does not reduce the overall survival in average-risk women suggests fewer bilateral mastectomy operations may be performed in the future.
+The literature findings contralateral prophylactic mastectomy does not reduce the overall survival in average-risk women, suggesting fewer bilateral mastectomy operations may be performed in the future.
 From a reconstructive standpoint, the same options for reconstruction exist for patients.
-Often times, unilateral implant reconstruction may give an unfavorable outcome after mastectomy when trying to match the native breasts.
-Even if a breast lift (mastopexy) is performed on the native, non-cancer breast, it is difficult to match the characteristics of an implant after mastectomy and reconstruction.
+Often, unilateral implant reconstruction may result in an unfavorable outcome after mastectomy when trying to match the native breasts.
+Even if a breast lift (mastopexy) is performed on the native, non-cancer breast, it is difficult to match an implant’s characteristics after mastectomy and reconstruction.

-The second recent development has been a recommendation from the Society of Surgical Oncology which has issued a consensus guideline for Physicians treating women who have ductal carcinoma in situ treated with breast-conserving surgery and whole breast irradiation.
+The second recent development has been a recommendation from the Society of Surgical Oncology, which has issued a consensus guideline for physicians treating women with ductal carcinoma in situ treated with breast-conserving surgery and whole-breast irradiation.
 The recommendations relied on a review that examined the relationship between margin width and cancer recurrence in the breast that included 37 studies involving 7883 patients.
 The panel concluded “the use of a 2-millimeter margin as a standard for an adequate margin in DCIS treated with whole breast radiation therapy is associated with low rates of recurrence of cancer in the breast and has the potential to decrease re-excision rates, improved cosmetic outcome, and decrease health care costs.
 Clinical judgment should be used in determining the need for further surgery in patients with negative margins less than 2 millimeters.”
-Margins more widely cleared than 2 millimeters do not reduce the rate of recurrence of cancer in the breast and the routine use is not supported by evidence.
+Margins more widely cleared than 2 millimeters do not reduce the recurrence rate of cancer in the breast, and the routine use is not supported by evidence.

 These are important changes in our understanding of the surgical management of breast cancer.
-Such a recommendation is in line with a more ‘minimally invasive’ approach to the treatment of breast carcinoma.
+Such a recommendation is in line with a more ‘minimally invasive’ approach to breast carcinoma treatment.
 With regard to the recommendations on 2 mm margin excision, we are seeing an increase in the number of “oncoplastic” type reconstructions that we do in coordination with our Surgical Oncology colleagues.
-In doing this type of reconstruction, as plastic surgeons, we essentially perform a breast tissue rearrangement using breast reduction techniques to re-establish the architecture of the breast and to allow for filling of the lumpectomy defect.
+In doing this type of reconstruction, as plastic surgeons, we essentially perform a breast tissue rearrangement using breast reduction techniques to re-establish the breast’s architecture and allow for filling of the lumpectomy defect.
 As such, we can replace the area of the defect.
-Without reconstruction, the lumpectomy defect can become accentuated and correction can be challenging particularly after the patient has completed whole breast radiation treatment.
-We will often perform an oncoplastic breast reduction and leave the breast slightly larger than desired in order to account for changes in radiation treatment that frequently lead to loss of volume and skin elasticity over time.
-Once the affected breast has healed after radiation treatment, we will then perform an outpatient procedure to lift and reduce the other breast in order to create symmetry.
+Without reconstruction, the lumpectomy defect can become accentuated, and correction can be challenging, particularly after completing whole breast radiation treatment.
+We will often perform an oncoplastic breast reduction and leave the breast slightly larger than desired to account for radiation treatment changes that frequently lead to loss of volume and skin elasticity over time.
+Once the affected breast has healed after radiation treatment, we will perform an outpatient procedure to lift and reduce the other breast to create symmetry.
 On occasion, we will perform the bilateral reduction operation at the time of the lumpectomy.

-As the surgical care of breast cancer continues to evolve, reconstructive techniques can be used to provide patients with optimal long-term aesthetic outcomes while remaining in line with the patient’s overall treatment plan.
+As breast cancer’s surgical care continues to evolve, reconstructive techniques can be used to provide patients with optimal long-term aesthetic outcomes while remaining in line with the patient’s overall treatment plan.

 For additional information or if you have any related questions, please contact us at 855-687-6227.